Speak a word.

 Seth supposes it doesn’t matter which way it happened.

-“Who is she then?” asks the policewoman.
+“Who is she then?” insists the policewoman.

 Seth says nothing, just stares.
+That’s not a question he knows how to answer.

-He shakes his head again, too numb and terrified to speak.
+Seth shakes his head again, too numb and terrified to speak.
 How could he possibly explain when he barely understands himself?
 How could he put it into words?
 The Family is the Family and they are not related to anyone but themselves.

 Ella is the grandmother of the Family and Seth is not one of the Family.